AirPods Pro 2 deliver ANC, Spatial Audio, more at second-best price of $200 (Reg. $249)

-Verizon Wireless is now starting off the week by offering a chance to save on Apple’s latest AirPods Pro 2.
-Still dropping in price for one of the very first times across the board, the new earbuds are down to $199.99 shipped once added to your cart.
+Amazon is now starting off the week by offering a chance to save on Apple’s latest AirPods Pro 2.
+Still dropping in price for one of the very first times across the board, the new earbuds are down to $199.99 shipped.
 That locks in $49 in savings from the usual going rate while marking a return to the second-best price to date.
-It’s been a month since any notable price cuts have arrived at other retailers like Amazon, which currently has Apple’s latest at $235.
+While we saw the likes of Verizon step in to offer this price last week, it’s the first chance to save at Amazon in over a month.
+It comes within $1 of the all-time low, too.

 Delivering all of the same features as the original pair, the new AirPods Pro 2 now arrive with some improvements like enhanced audio playback to pair with the upgraded ANC and new adaptive transparency mode tech.
 There’s still Spatial Audio support, as well as Hey Siri integration, just all packed into a refreshed charging case with Find My features, a built-in speaker, and lanyard loop.
 Head below for more info on the AirPods Pro 2 deal.